relentless/IntroToFSharpViaTurtles/README.md

-# IntroToFSharpViaTurtles
+# An Introduction To FSharp Via Turtles

-Content for an introductory F# Talk
+Code and slides for an introductory F# talk involving a Logo interpreter.